Arizona–Arizona State baseball rivalry: Early history

-Though both teams had fielded baseball teams since the beginning of the century, the rivalry did not truly develop until the 1950s.
-Prior the establishment of the varsity baseball program at Arizona State in 1959, Arizona had dominated the Sun Devils collecting a record of 115–18.
-Things would change quickly beginning with Bobby Winkles' tenure: by 1965, Arizona State had doubled its total number of victories over Arizona, appeared in the College World Series twice and had won its 1st College World Series championship - something Arizona had yet to do in 7 College World Series appearances to that point.
+The baseball rivalry did not develop until the 1950s after ASU created its baseball program in 1959.
+Beginning with Bobby Winkles' tenure, Arizona State took the lead in the series against Arizona and has never yielded that lead, appeared in the College World Series twice and had won its 1st College World Series championship - something Arizona had yet to do in 7 College World Series appearances to that point.
 Before the end of the decade the Sun Devils would win two more College World Series in 1967 and 1969.

 The Brock–Kindall years

 Under the helms of Jim Brock and Jerry Kindall, the rivalry reached a new level of intensity.
 Longtime sports columnist Greg Hansen of the Arizona Daily Star described the rivalry between Brock and Kindall as the greatest between any Arizona-Arizona State coaching duo in any sport.
 During the 1970s and early 1980s, the teams reached the peak of their joint prominence: the Wildcats and Sun Devils would win College World Series titles back-to-back with each other in 1976–77 and 1980–81.
 Perhaps the most important game played between the two was a 1976 College World Series semi-final matchup (see below) in which Arizona defeated Arizona State 5–1 to advance to the College World Series title game against Eastern Michigan, ending Arizona State's season.
 The Wildcats won their first College World Series title the next game.